seanm3g/DungeonFighter-v2/Documentation/ARCHITECTURE.md

 ### **3. Maintainability**
 - Centralized utilities reduce code duplication
 - Clear naming conventions and documentation
+- Large classes refactored into manageable, focused components
+- Character class reduced from 737 to 539 lines through composition pattern
+- GameConfiguration refactored from 1000+ lines to clean orchestrator with domain-specific config files

 ### **4. Extensibility**
 - New enemy types, actions, and items can be added via JSON